DarrenJAN/school-notes/3b/cs-343-code-summary.md

   int ret = WAIT(tf); // waits for tf thread to finish
   ```

+- Mutual exclusion game (SPALS)

+  - Security (only 1 in critical section at a time)

 - software locks

   - Yale (simple, bad spin lock; board says open or closed; breaks rule 1 (2ppl can be in same time)

   - Alternation (board says who was last in; can't go twice in a row; breaks rule 3; you control who else can go in while you are away at school)